WWW.SARASAUTISMSITE.COM

 99% In my articles and essays I mention autism – a lot.
 If you are interested in more information… please visit www.brainbody.net.
 Or, Lynette Louise aka the Brain Broad on the autism channel.

-< Note: Please go to Miracles Are Made for a LINK Lynette Louise sites.
-Thank you. >
+Note: Please go to Miracles Are Made for my Extended Book Review; plus, a LINK to (Tsara's Mom) Lynette Louise authored book.

-Meyers, J., Ladner, J., Koger, S. (2011).
+Meyers, J., Ladner, J., et al. (2011).
 More than a Passing Grade: Fostering Positive Psychological Outcomes for Mainstreamed Students with Autism; Journal of Physical Disabilities; Vol. 23, p515-526.

-Shalom, B., Mostofsky, S. Haxlett, R., Goldberg, M. (2006).
+Shalom, B., Mostofsky, S., et al. (2006).
 Normal Physiological Emotions but Differences in Expression of Conscious Feelings in Children with High-Functioning Autism.
 Journal of Autism & Developmental Disorders; Vol. 36:3, p395-400.

 Siegel, D. (2013).
 Brainstorm: The Power & Purpose of the Teenage Brain; Tarcher Book Publishing.